-Drywall and dust, that’s where we left off last week.
+Drywall and dust, that’s where the basement reno update left off last week.
 After the mudding dried, Gerry could sand and smooth out the seams.
 We also brought in our sound guys to install all of The Boy’s gizmos and gadgets.
 Being German, he needs order, and you mustn’t have cords laying about willy nilly.
 Thanks to his OCD, all cords are neatly tucked behind drywall and the TV and speakers have been hung.
 Don’t ask me how any of them work though.
 I’m completely clueless and have since requested a remote where all I have to do is press “ON” or “OFF”.

-If you missed last week’s post, we ordered a few different samples and wound up choosing a gray wood designed vinyl flooring by Karndean in a color called Limed Silk Oak.
+If you missed last week’s post, we ordered a few different samples and wound up choosing a gray wood-designed vinyl flooring by Karndean in a color called Limed Silk Oak.
 Out of all the samples, it was the only option available in a narrow plank…and that was purely for personal preference.
-The new home feels more formal, and I associate narrow planks as being a bit more polished.
+The new home feels more formal, and I associate narrow planks with being a bit more polished.
 Wide plank feels more casual to me.
 Anyhoo, back to install day…let’s skim coat, shall we?

-SRSLY, if you told me it this was real wood, I might believe ya.
+SRSLY, if you told me this was real wood, I might believe ya.
 Just sayin’.
 Wanna see more?
 Let’s have a looksy.
 I’m dying from impatience!

 Almost done!!!!!
 Want one more sneak peek before the final reveal?
 Okay good, cuz I can’t hold it in anymore.
 This is the moment I’ve been waiting for…and just so you know, I’m shakin’ it like a polaroid picture…shake it, shake it.

 Ta-da!!!!!
 What do you think?
 Do you like the gray?
 What about the narrow planks?
 Good decision?
 Stay tuned for a final reveal.
 TTFN!